pivotal-cf/docs-pks/windows-monitoring.hbs.md

     --set collector.useDaemonset=false
     ```

     Where:

     * `CLUSTER-NAME` is the name of your Kubernetes cluster.
     * `INSTANCE-NAME` is the subdomain name for your Wavefront instance.
     * `API-TOKEN` is the Wavefront API token for your Wavefront subscription.

 1. Do one of the following:
-  - Configure Wavefront Integration in Ops Manager using the [VMware Tanzu Kubernetes Grid Integrated Edition Integration](https://docs.wavefront.com/tkgi.html) procedure in the Wavefront documentation.
+  - Configure Wavefront Integration in {{ vars.platform_name }} using the [{{  vars.product_full }} Integration](https://docs.wavefront.com/tkgi.html) procedure in the Wavefront documentation.
   - Set up a metric sink to send metrics to Wavefront following the instructions in [Creating and Managing Sink Resources](./create-sinks.html).